Dual-use technology: Control

+China

+China maintains a dual-use export control list, which includes around 800 items in 10 categories.
+The list is maintained by the Ministry of Commerce.

 United States

 The principal agency for investigating violations of dual-use export controls in the United States is the Bureau of Industry and Security (BIS) Office of Export Enforcement (OEE).
 Interagency coordination of export control cases are conducted through the Export Enforcement Coordination Center (E2C2).
 The International Traffic in Arms Regulations is the US regime that the BIS OEE enforces.

 Canada

 The Canadian legislation to govern the trade in dual-use technology is known as the Export and Imports Permits Act.

 European Union

 The European Union governs dual-use technology through the Control List of Dual Use Items.

+The EU's dual-use control list, Annex I of Regulation (EU) 2021/821, is updated at least annually to incorporate changes from international regimes and address emerging security challenges.
+The 2025 update is particularly notable for introducing a new "500" series of classification numbers (e.g., 4A506 for quantum computers).

+This series was created to control emerging technologies like quantum computers, advanced semiconductor manufacturing equipment, and high-temperature coatings, which the EU and its member states wished to regulate despite a lack of consensus in the Wassenaar Arrangement due to objections from certain member states.
+This marks a strategic shift, with the EU implementing controls based on its own security assessments when multilateral progress stalls.

 International regimes

 There are several international arrangements among countries which seek to harmonize lists of dual-use (and military) technologies to control.
 These include the Nuclear Suppliers Group, the Australia Group, which looks at chemical and biological technologies, the Missile Technology Control Regime, which covers delivery systems for weapons of mass destruction, and the Wassenaar Arrangement, which covers conventional arms and dual-use technologies.